THE ULTIMATE GUIDE FOR VISITING LAKE MANYARA NATIONAL PARK

 Despite its relatively small size, Lake Manyara National Park is one of the best safari parks in Tanzania.
 Everywhere you look, you'll see diverse landscapes, grassy plains, lush forests, acacia woodlands existing side by side as well as the incredible lake.

-Consequently, the species residing within the park can vary significantly, as pink flamingoes flock to the shores of the lake while the dense woods are home to Africa's largest concentration of baboons.
+As a result, the types of species found in the park can vary significantly, as pink flamingoes flock to the shores of the lake while the dense woods are home to Africa's largest concentration of baboons.

 If you've your heart set on a once-in-a-lifetime safari experience, set aside some time to visit Lake Manyara National Park and explore one of the oldest nature reserves in the country.